OFS/opae-sdk/samples/hello_afu/README.md

 ## Simulation with ASE

-  Follow the steps in ../README.md for building ASE libraries using default OPAE libraries.
   Ensure your `$QUARTUS_HOME` and `$MTI_HOME` user environment variables point to the roots of valid installations of Quartus (17.0 or higher) and Modelsim (10.3 or higher).
 While these steps are also listed in ../README.md, we also list them here: